Wolf-Fivousix/D20_Clicker/README.md

 3) Manipulating the DOM for temporary elements that die after a set time.

 ## To-dos/future features.
+* Add banner details on plate hover.
 * Upgrades/Boosters, a.k.a.
 Store.
 * Ascend Mechanic.
 * Achievements.
 * Screen Fill Effect.
+* Add option to show die bonuses on click.
 * Enable game to compensate tab out of focus.